Advances in Autoethnography and Narrative Inquiry

 6. Traveling with Carolyn Ellis and Art Bochner, or How I Became Harmonized with the Autoethnographic Life: An Autoformative Story

-7. Dear Art & Carolyn: A Love Story
+7. Dear Art and Carolyn: A Love Story

 8. Massaging the Muse